 Single-choice Early Action Candidates

-- SAT/ACT test – Last month to take ACT and SAT is November.
-Test results should be sent directly to Princeton for consideration.
+- SAT/ACT test – The last month to take the ACT and SAT is in October for Single-choice Early Action applicants

 Regular Decision Candidates